 Echinococcus is an infection caused by the echinococcus multilocularis worm, which is a parasitic tapeworm.
 The infection is rare in the United States.
-It occurs more often in the Middle East, Africa, Central Asia, and the Mediterranean (University of Maryland Medical Center).
+It occurs more often in the Middle East, Africa, Central Asia, and the Mediterranean.

 A few different types of tapeworms can cause echinococcus.
 In some instances, the organs affected by the infection depend on which type of tapeworm has caused the infection.
 The three forms of infection that can occur in humans are: E. granulosus, E. multilocularis, and E. vogeli.